Marker pen: Parts

 The marker reservoir, which holds the ink, is formed from polyester.
 The "felt" used for the tip is usually made of highly compressed synthetic fibers or porous ceramics.
 Toluol and xylol were used as solvents for the dye and are still used for the indelible ink in permanent markers.
 Due to their toxicity, they have often been replaced with less critical substances such as alkyl or cyclic alkylene carbonates (like propylene carbonate) in other types of markers.
 Water content of the ink can be up to 10%.
 Besides solvents and the dye itself, the ink may contain additives (e.g. nonylphenylpolyglycol ether, alkylpoly-glycol ether, fatty acid polyglycol ester, or fatty alcohol ethoxalates) and preservatives (e.g. 2-Phenylphenol and its sodium salt, 6-acetoxy-2,4-dimethyl-m-dioxane).

 Types

 Permanent marker

 Permanent markers are porous pens that can write on surfaces such as glass, plastic, wood, metal, and stone.
-The marks made by such pens are however, not permanent on some plastics like Teflon, polypropylene etc., and can be erased easily.
-The ink is generally resistant to rubbing and water, and can last for many years.
-Depending on the surface and the marker used, however, the marks can often be removed with either vigorous scrubbing or chemicals such as acetone.
-They are highly regarded by colorists and artists around the world.
+On most surfaces, the ink is generally resistant to rubbing and water, and can last for many years.
+However, on certain plastics like Teflon, polypropylene etc., the marks made by such pens are not permanent and can be erased easily.
+Depending on the surface and the marker used, the marks can often be removed with either vigorous scrubbing or chemicals such as acetone.